raoulhatterer/oef-mode/README.md

 Requirements
 ------------

-- Emacs 24.4+
+- Emacs
+- rainbow-mode
+- emmet-mode
+- rainbow-delimiters
+- expand-region
+- cl-li
+- company-mode

 Installation
 ------------

 I would recommend El-get http://wikemacs.org/wiki/El-get to install oef-mode

--GnuTLS must be available
+ - GnuTLS must be available
 So the idea is that you copy/paste this code into your *scratch* buffer:
 (gnutls-available-p)
 hit C-j, and if you get 't' GnuTLS is available but if you get 'nil'  you have to install it:
 On Aquamacs you need Aquamacs >=3.5

-copy/paste this code into your *scratch* buffer:
+ - copy/paste this code into your *scratch* buffer:

 (url-retrieve
  "https://raw.githubusercontent.com/dimitri/el-get/master/el-get-install.el"